jessicarush/javascript-notes/document_object_model.md

-node.textContent;   // return or set all the text content of a node node.innerText      // return or set the text content of a node element.innerHTML;  // return or set the text and markup content of an element
+node.textContent;   // return or set all the text content of a node node.innerText      // return or set the text content of a node element.innerHTML;  // return or set the text and markup content of an element node.attributes     // returns a live collection of all attribute nodes registered to the specified node

 // some methods that let you create new nodes, add & remove